Profile CakePHP requests and command workflows with production-ready performance monitoring

 HTTP and command coverage from one integration

-Low-friction setup through familiar Cake config
+Setup through plugin loading and familiar Cake config

 CakePHP